himol7/Algorithm-Implementation-MATLAB/README.md

-# Streaming-Algorithm-Implementation-MATLAB
+# Algorithm-Implementation-MATLAB
-Here are streaming(online) versions of classification algorithms.
+Here are MATLAB implementations of classification algorithms and online versions of the same.